 Finally, the full content versatility of MMS means that multimedia content, including photographs, video clips, city maps, graphs, layouts, ground plans, cartoons and animations can all be transmitted over MMS.
-There are also more options for business use, enabling instant photographs and video clips to be captured, selected, sent and deleted -all with text and or audio annotations -thereby boosting operational effectiveness and response times.
-MMS can be used as a tool for managing work and private life.
+Furthermore, MMS can be used as a tool for managing work and private life.
 However, the sharing and fun aspects cannot be underestimated since the business and leisure identities of users are not strictly separated.